tzrikka/revchat/docs/bitbucket.md

 ## Known Limitations

-Bitbucket has the following issues, which affect RevChat:
+Bitbucket has the following issues, which affect some RevChat functionalities:

-- There is no webhook event when a user edits a **reply** to a PR/file/commit comment
+- Bitbucket does not send a webhook event when a user edits
+  - **PR** comments (as opposed to a file/commit comments)
+  - **Replies** to PR/file/commit comments
-- There is no webhook event when a user un/likes a PR/file/commit comment/reply
+- Bitbucket does not send a webhook event when a user un/likes a PR/file/commit comment/reply